sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/gitlab.md

 Sourcegraph in the future may do more with the provided access token as well, including:

 - Enabling Sourcegraph site-admins to perform large-scale code refactors, with Sourcegraph issuing and managing the merge requests on GitLab repositories, company-wide.
-- Using more efficient APIs to get repository and user permissions from GitLab more efficiently.
-We are actively working with GitLab to make this more efficient and use fewer requests, see https://gitlab.com/gitlab-org/gitlab/issues/20532
+- More efficient usage of GitLab APIs for fetching repository and user permissions, and we are [actively working with GitLab](https://gitlab.com/gitlab-org/gitlab/issues/20532) on these improvements.
 - Improving the GitLab native integration and Sourcegraph browser extension integration: https://docs.gitlab.com/ee/integration/sourcegraph.html